Heyzap/ios-example-app/Pods/ChartboostSDK/README.md

  - [Did you add an app to your dashboard?](https://answers.chartboost.com/hc/en-us/articles/200797729)
  - [Did you download the latest SDK?](https://answers.chartboost.com/hc/en-us/articles/201220095#top)
  - [Do you have an active publishing campaign?](https://answers.chartboost.com/hc/en-us/sections/201082359)
- - Apps must be compiled with iOS base SDK v6.0 or higher.
+ - Apps must be compiled with iOS base SDK v7.0 or higher. iOS 6.0 Suport has been dropped as of Chartboost version 6.5.0
  - As of June 1, 2016, Apple requires that all submitted apps support IPv6.
- - The Chartboost SDK runs only on devices with iOS version 6.0 or higher, iPhone 3GS or later, iPod 3rd generation or later, and iPad 2nd generation or later.
+ - The Chartboost SDK runs only on devices with iOS version 7.0 or higher, iPhone 4 or later, iPod Touch 5th generation or later, and iPad 2nd generation or later.
  - `startWithAppId:appSignature:delegate:` must always be called during hard and soft bootups, no matter what other actions your app is taking.

 2. Drop Chartboost.framework into your Xcode project.